Red Hen Publications

 • • • •

 Kreachur also tells us that Regulus was only 17 when he died, so presumably he would he have still been in school.
-I cannot see that he would have considered it better to die rather than to miss the Hogwarts Express.
+I cannot see how he would have considered it better to die rather than to miss the Hogwarts Express.
 Especially if he was clearly ill at the time and might have returned to school once he recovered.
 Nor do I believe that Voldemort typically summoned followers who are still at school during the periods that they were supposed to be in attendance at Hogwarts.
 (Never mind the fundamental idiocy of physically marking followers who were living in dormitories under Albus’s eye — but then I suppose thumbing his non-nose at Albus may have been much of the point.)

 But evidently Rowling considered it easier to just arbitrarily and illogically kill the boy off to create a tragic antihero (and the “good Slytherin” that the fans were begging for) than to deal with the logistics of her setup.